• Skip to primary navigation

 Notes

-• Don't allow the garlic to brown - you want a soft, nice, garlic flavor
+Don't let the garlic brown - you want a soft, nice, garlic flavor.

-• Don't overcook the shrimp - they're done as soon as they are pink and opaque through, and they will keep cooking after you add the pasta and sauce
+Don't overcook the shrimp - they're done as soon as they are pink on the outside, and if not they will keep cooking after you add the pasta and sauce

-• Store leftovers in the fridge in an air tight container for up to 3 days
+Storing: Store leftovers in the fridge in an airtight container for up to 3 days.

-• I don't recommend freezing leftovers as the consistency of the sauce will be ruined
+Freezing: I do not recommend freezing leftovers as the texture of the shrimp and consistency of the sauce will not hold up well.

 Nutrition